 We suggest as a first step to:

-→ Switch to use a single DNS entry with multivalue answers.
-This has been tested with load tests and shows better distribution of requests.
+→ Switch to using a single DNS entry with multivalue answers.
+This has been tested with load tests and shows a better distribution of requests.

 → Migrate to ELB – elastic load balancer which does real load balancing.

-We implemented the fix to switch to multivalue DNS; we also ensured that the limits calculation of the proxies took into account the possibility of uneven distribution of requests due to the DNS round robin mechanism.
-After our fixes/help the next few shows were really smooth and producers were no longer getting complains from the viewers about their impossibility to vote.
+We implemented the fix to switch to multivalue DNS; we also ensured that the limits calculation of the proxies took into account the possibility of uneven distribution of requests due to the DNS round-robin mechanism.
+After our fixes/help the next few shows were really smooth and producers were no longer getting complaints from the viewers about their impossibility to vote.
 That felt great after all the sweat we’ve put into this performance tuning.